yassineamri722/yassineamri722/README.md

 ## 🛠️ My DevOps Philosophy

 > “Automate everything.
 Monitor everywhere.
 Deliver continuously.”
-> I believe DevOps is not just about tools — it’s about creating a **culture of reliability, speed, and collaboration**.
+> DevOps is not just about tools — it’s about creating a **culture of reliability, speed, and collaboration**.

 ---